kubeflow/blog/_posts/2025-02-04-introducing-metaflow-kubeflow-integration.md

-# Introducing Metaflow-Kubeflow Integration
+---
+toc: true
+layout: post
+comments: true
+title: "Introducing Metaflow-Kubeflow Integration"
+hide: false
+categories: [community]
+permalink: /metaflow/
+author: "Kubeflow & Metaflow teams"
+---

-## A tale of two flows: Metaflow and Kubeflow
+# A tale of two flows: Metaflow and Kubeflow

 Metaflow is a Python framework for building and operating ML and AI projects, originally developed and open-sourced by Netflix in 2019\.
 In many ways, Kubeflow and Metaflow are cousins: closely related in spirit, but designed with distinct goals and priorities.